sainiSu/sainiSu/README.md

 ---

-## 👨‍💻 Recent Learning
+## 📚 Recent Learning

-🔭 I’m currently Leaning  **Node.JS ,Express.Js and API.**

-- This is a YouTube tutorial which is meant to be leaning a new langauage.
-- This tutorial is about **CRUD** (Create Read Update and Delete).

----
+🔹 Currently learning **Node.js**, **Express.js** .
+Focusing on backend fundamentals like routing, middleware, and CRUD operations.

+🔹 Working with **Tailwind CSS** and **shadcn/ui** for modern, responsive UI development.
+Practicing reusable component design and UI consistency.

-## 👨‍💻 Recent Project
+## 🚀 Recent Project
-👨‍💻  Currrently am working on **Storybook project**

-- Storybook is a frontend workshop for building UI components and pages in isolation.
+🔧 Currently working on the **SheHub Landing Page** project.
+Building interactive and responsive UI components using **Tailwind CSS**, and **shadcn/ui**.
+This project involves component-based architecture, version control with Git, and collaboration using GitHub branches.

 ---